 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 Both the 600D and the M3 have been discontinued, but can regularly be found used on eBay.
 The 600D was replaced by the Canon 650D, while the M3 was followed by the Canon M6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon M3 Manual.